Israr-11/House-prices-predictor/README.md

 # House Prices Prediction Model

 This project contains code for training a machine learning model to predict house prices using the California housing dataset.
-The model is a Linear Regression model implemented using Scikit-learn.
+The model is a Linear Regression model implemented using Python's Scikit-learn library.

 ## Project Structure